tobua/responsive-react-native/README.md

 - Supports breakpoints
 - Size calculated based on viewport size or user preference
 - Styled-components like component interface to avoid rerender
+- Check out the web based [documentation](https://responsive-react-native.vercel.app/) with examples
+- Here is a [blog post](https://onwebfocus.com/styled) discussing this plugin

 ## Installation and Usage